braineatingmachines/braineatingmachines.github.io/pages/legal/policies.md

 - Regular attendance is important for skill progression and team dynamics.
 - If your child will be absent, please notify us by email at [contact@braineatingmachines.com](mailto:contact@braineatingmachines.com).
 - Make-up sessions may be available for after-school programs (see Make-Up Sessions policy above).
-- Make-up sessions are not available for summer camps or intensive workshops.
+- Make-up sessions are not available for seasonal camps or intensive workshops.
 - No refunds or credits are provided for absences, regardless of reason, once the program has started.

 ---